zootedme/zootedme.github.io/_posts/2020-02-13-best-website-builders-free-and-paid.md

 ---
+layout: post
 title: 15 Best Website Builders (Free and Paid)
-image: assets/images/Website-Builder.png
+image: /assets/images/website-builder.png
-comments: true
-layout: post
+categories:
+  - Blog
+  - website
 toc: true
 beforetoc: So you finally decided to create your own website, huh?
 Congrats on that.
 Now you must be finding an easy way to create that website, a website builder, maybe?
 No wonder you are confused.
 There are so many out there with similar offerings.
 Anyone can get confused.
 Let’s solve the puzzle a bit and see if we can find some winners for *Website Builder for 2020*
 author: jeff
-categories:
-- Blog
-- website
+comments: true
 ---

 So you finally decided to create your own website, huh?
 Congrats on that.
 Now you must be finding an easy way to create that website, a website builder, maybe?
 No wonder you are confused.
 There are so many out there with similar offerings.
 Anyone can get confused.
 Let’s solve the puzzle a bit and see if we can find some winners for *Website Builder for 2020*